 2. MATERIAL ACCOUNTING POLICIES:

-2.1 Basis of Preparation of Standalone Financial Statements:
+2.1 Basis of Preparation of Standalone Financial Statements & Statement of Compliance

-These standalone financial statements are prepared in accordance with Indian Accounting Standards (Ind AS) under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values.
-The Ind AS are prescribed under Section 133 of the Companies Act, 2013 ("the Act") read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended.
+These standalone financial statements are prepared in accordance with Indian Accounting Standards (Ind AS) prescribed under Section 133 of the Companies Act, 2013 ("the Act") read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values and presentation and disclosure requirements of Division II of Schedule III of the act as applicable to Standalone Financial Statements.

 Accounting policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard require a change in accounting policy hitherto in use.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.

-The standalone financial statements are presented in Indian Rupees ('INR'/'?'/'Rs.') which is the Company's functional currency and all values are rounded to the nearest lakh, except otherwise indicated.
+The standalone financial statements are presented in Indian Rupees ('INR7'?V'Rs') which is the Company's functional currency and all values are rounded to the nearest lakh, except otherwise indicated.

-The Standalone financial statements for the year ended March 31, 2024 are being authorized for issue in accordance with a resolution of the directors on May 28, 2024.
+The Standalone financial statements for the year ended March 31, 2025 are authorized for issue in accordance with a resolution of the directors on May 28, 2025

 The preparation of the standalone financial statements in conformity with Ind AS requires the management to make estimates, judgments and assumptions.
 These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the standalone financial statements and reported amounts of revenues and expenses during the period.
 The application of accounting policies that require critical accounting estimates involving complex and subjective judgments and the use of assumptions in these standalone financial statements have been disclosed below.
 Actual results could differ from those estimates.
 Appropriate changes in estimates are made as management becomes aware of changes in circumstances surrounding the estimates.
 Changes in estimates are reflected in the standalone financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the standalone financial statements.